-These reforms recognise that the world is a global village, and to cement its position as a commercial hub, India must optimise its image as a destination for investment, business and arbitration.
-Coupled with these reforms is a very proarbitration judiciary, which has been applauded over the past few years on the pro-arbitration and enforcement focussed decisions that it has been passing.
+These reforms recognise that the world is a global village, and to cement its position as a commercial hub, India must optimise its image as a destination for investment, business, and arbitration.
+Coupled with these reforms is a very pro-arbitration judiciary, which has been applauded over the past few years for its pro-arbitration and enforcement focussed decisions.

 The perception of India as an arbitration unfriendly jurisdiction is slowly changing.
 Doing business in a foreign country can be fraught with uncertainties and unpredictable outcomes.
-The support of a robust legal regime and familiarisation with the process can lessen such unpredictablity or unforseeability.
+The support of a robust legal regime and familiarisation with the process can lessen such unpredictability or un-foreseeability.
 These reforms and an overview of the arbitration regime are further discussed in the relevant chapters of this primer, which we present to our readers in the hope that this will give them a reasonable understanding of the process.